RZomermanMS/AADF5/f5-advanced-header.md

 ![F5AdvancedHeaderLDAPServer](./images/5.f5headerLDAPserver.PNG)

 ## Adding LDAP query to Access Profile
-One the LDAP server is configured it can be added to the Access Profile to retrieve additional information for the logged-in user.
+Once the LDAP server is configured it can be added to the Access Profile to retrieve additional information for the logged-in user.
 1. Go to **Access >> Profiles / Policies : Access Profiles (Per-Session Policies)** and click the earlier created (`<Header App>`) access profile
 1. Click **Edit** under the Per-Session Policy column
 1. A new window will open with the Access Policy showing `<start>` + `<SAML auth>` - Successful - `<Allow>` | - fallback - `<Deny>`